 Much is known about scientists such as Darwin, Newton, and Einstein, but what about lesser known scientists – people who have not achieved a high level of fame, but who have contributed greatly to human knowledge?
 What were their lives like?
 What were their struggles, aims, successes, and failures?
 How do their discoveries fit into the bigger picture of science as a whole?

-Overlooked, sidelined, excluded, discredited: key figures in scientific discovery come and take their bow in an alternative Nobel prize gallery.
+Overlooked, sidelined, excluded, discredited: key figures in scientific discovery come and take their bow in an alternative Nobel prize gallery in a colourful novel by Darryl Cunningham.

 Antoine Lavoisier: the father of French chemistry who gave oxygen its name, Lavoisier was a wealthy man who found himself on the wrong side of a revolution and paid the price with his life.

 Mary Anning: a poor, working-class woman who made her living fossil-hunting along the beach cliffs of southern England.
 Anning found herself excluded from the scientific community because of her gender and social class.
 Wealthy, male, experts took credit for her discoveries.